Approximate Post-Selective Inference for Regression with the Group LASSO: Framework for Selection-informed Inference

 \subsection{Selection-informed Posterior}

-Next we define a selection-informed posterior using \eqref{sel_model} and \eqref{prior}.
-We use the notation $\pp(\mu, \Sigma; b)$ for a normal density function with mean $\mu$ and covariance $\Sigma$ evaluated at $b$ and use $\mathbf{0}$ to denote a vector of all zeros.
+In this section we define a selection-informed posterior using the model for $y$ in \eqref{sel_model} and the prior in \eqref{prior}.
+Through the remaining paper, we use the notation $\pp(\mu, \Sigma; b)$ for a normal density function with mean $\mu$ and covariance $\Sigma$ evaluated at $b$.
 To lay out the selection-informed posterior, we define the data variables involved in selection: (i) the randomization variable $\omega$; (ii) the least squares estimate based on $(X_E, y)$